 This is a tip that everyone with oily facial skin already knows.
 To keep the greasiness low, it is important to wash your pillowcase regularly.
 Go as frequent as you can, but make it happen at least every 2-3 days.

-How do you stop your hair from getting oily?
+How do you stop your hair from getting greasy?

 Have you tried any of these ways to stop your hair from getting greasy too quickly?
 Or do you have any other ideas that I am missing here?
 Let me know in the comments and make sure to share this on Pinterest!